Sugarcane dues: Farmers block second side of national highway in Punjab's Phagwara | Headlines

 Police personnel in large numbers were deployed and water cannons stationed near the protest site.

-Earlier, they had blocked the Jalandhar-Ludhiana carriageway of the national highway while protesting over the alleged delay in the payment of their dues amounting to Rs 72 crore by a sugar mill here.
+Earlier, the protesters had blocked one portion of Jalandhar-Ludhiana national highway while protesting over the delay in the payment of their dues amounting to Rs 72 crore by a sugar mill here.

+The Samyukt Kisan Morcha (SKM) after a meeting here Friday afternoon served an ultimatum on the Punjab government, asking it to either clear the dues till August 25 or face an intensified stir in the form of a massive morcha in Phagwara.

 The farmers had started their indefinite protest near the sugar mill on Monday under the banner of the Bharti Kisan Union (Doaba).